rooprg/home_sales_challenge/README.md

 **(1) Project Overview and Purpose:**

-(Provide a brief introduction to the project, explaining its purpose and what the project aims to achieve)
+The purpose of this exercise is to use SparkSQL to determine key metrics about home sales data, using temporary views, caching, and partitioning to evaluate query processing times.

 **(2) Dataset Description:**

-(Describe the dataset used in the project, including the source of the data, the number of records, and any relevant information about the data)
+The dataset used for this exercise is located here: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.2/22-big-data/home_sales_revised.csv.
+It contains property level information, including identification; date; date built; price; number of bedrooms; number of bathrooms; square footage of living space; square footage of the property lot; number of floors; waterfront view; and number of views.

 **(3) Data Cleaning and Preprocessing:**

-(Explain the steps taken to clean and preprocess the data before visualization.
-This could include handling missing values, removing duplicates, and transforming data)
+No cleaning of the data was performed for this exercise.
+There was no missing data to be removed; no conversions to be undertaken; etc.

 **(4) Data Visualization Techniques:**